Twins' Kennys Vargas: Optioned to Triple-A

 Vargas was optioned to Triple-A Rochester on Monday, Phil Miller of the Minneapolis Star Tribune reports.

-The Twins will send Vargas to the minor leagues in order to open up a 25-man roster spot for Tuesday's scheduled starter Bartolo Colon.
+The Twins will send Vargas to the minor leagues in order to open up a 25-man roster spot for Tuesday's scheduled starter, Bartolo Colon.
 Vargas currently holds a .244 average with eight home runs and 30 RBI in 176 at-bats this season.
 He'll likely rejoin the big-league club in the not-so-distant future.

 More News